bionlplab/medtext/medtext-docs/pipeline/index.rst

 Pipeline
 ========

-This section runs through the API for common tasks to analyze the radiology reports.
+This section runs through the API for common tasks to analyze the clinical reports.

 .. toctree::